Frequently Asked Questions

 The MSN program consists of 37 credit hours, 10 credit hours of core nursing and 27 credit hours of leadership and management courses.

 EMU’s online MSN program does not require a thesis.
 The Capstone leadership course includes 150 clock hours in a clinical setting and combines research, writing, and implementation of a project in that setting.

 Is there a residency requirement?

 Currently, there are two residency requirements.
 While the majority of the course work in the MSN program uses an online format, students must attend two residency sessions.
 The first session is a day and a half orientation at the Harrisonburg campus.
-The second session is a two to three day residency in mid-May at the end of the first year, during the NURS 503 Conflict course.
+The second mandatory session is a two or five day residency for the conflict course, depending on the course selected.
+(See curriculum plan.)

 The remainder of the program is delivered via the internet using a learning platform called Moodle.
 This powerful educational technology allows you to get course assignments, ask questions to faculty and other students, and participate in critical analytical discussion with colleagues around the world.
 There are also synchronous sessions from time to time throughout the semester.